Why would I need supplements for digestion?

-Food intolerances and sensitivities are typically trickier to determine because the effects are related to digestion, not immune response.
+Food intolerances and sensitivities are typically trickier to determine than allergies.
+This is because the effects are related to digestion, not immune response.

-Being sensitive or intolerant to a food means your body and/or your gut microbiota don’t produce the right types or amounts of enzymes necessary to break it down.
-This is where uncomfortable (and sometimes embarrassing) consequences like gas, bloating, cramping, diarrhea, or constipation after a meal often come from.
+Being sensitive or intolerant to a food means your body and/or microbiota don’t produce the types or amounts of enzymes necessary for breakdown.
+This is where uncomfortable (and sometimes embarrassing) consequences begin.
+Consequences present as gas, bloating, cramping, diarrhea, or constipation after a meal.
 Reactions can vary in intensity, which makes them unpredictable and the cause harder to pinpoint.

-An elimination diet is the classic way to narrow down the probable ingredients giving you trouble, but these diets can be time-consuming and frustrating.
-Nowadays, you can also have your food sensitivities tested by a doctor, or through mail-in blood test kits offered by many online companies.
-The reputability of these companies may vary, so ask your doctor to recommend one if you are most comfortable testing from home.
+An elimination diet is the classic way to narrow down the probable ingredients giving you trouble.
+But, these diets can be time-consuming and frustrating.
+Nowadays, you can also have your food sensitivities tested by a doctor.
+There are some mail-in blood test kits online companies offer, but the reputability of these companies may vary.
+Ask your doctor to recommend one if you are most comfortable testing from home.

 Depending on what your sensitivities are, a digestive enzyme supplement, like GluDaZymeTM from Metabolic Maintenance®, may help mitigate those uncomfortable side effects of digestive trouble.

 Lucky you!
 Perhaps you are the “iron stomach” type who can seemingly eat anything without consequence.
-You still might be interested in an enzymatic supplement like GluDaZymeTM.
+You still might benefit from an enzymatic supplement like GluDaZymeTM.
 We will explain in more detail how it works, but additional digestive enzymes also allow you to absorb more nutrition from your food.

 Enzymes break down food particles, releasing the nutrients trapped inside.
-More enzymes lead to a more complete breakdown, which means you can get more vitamins, minerals, and other beneficial compounds out of the healthy foods you eat.
+More enzymes lead to a more complete breakdown.
+This means you can get more vitamins, minerals, and other beneficial compounds out of the healthy foods you eat.

 What do digestive enzymes do?